orhansoyuhos/RSA-for-Object-Scene-Perception/README.md

 # RSA-for-Object-Scene-Perception

-- 'Python_extractFeatures' folder is to extract features of a given image from a selected neural network trained on the object (ImageNet) or scene classification (Places365) or semantic segmentation (COCOpascal).
+In this project, I aimed to analyze the feature extraction capabilities of various neural networks trained on object classification (ImageNet), scene classification (Places365), and semantic segmentation (COCOpascal) tasks.
+I used a dataset containing object and scene images and applied transfer learning to test the feature extraction performance of these networks.

-- 'MATLAB_extractRDMs' folder is to extract representational dissimilarity matrices (RDMs) for RSA.
-  - Inside '/figures' folder you can find the results.
-According to the partial correlation, the models do not explain the observed patterns in the feature space.
-I probably need to collect a better set of images to control the 'object', 'scene', and 'both' conditions.
+To evaluate the results, I employed representational similarity analysis (RSA) by extracting representational dissimilarity matrices (RDMs) for each network.
+The analysis revealed that the models did not adequately explain the observed patterns in the feature space.
+This suggests that a better set of images might be needed to control the 'object', 'scene', and 'both' conditions effectively.

+## Code

+The project includes two main components: the 'Python_extractFeatures' folder for feature extraction from the neural networks, and the 'MATLAB_extractRDMs' folder for extracting RDMs for RSA, with the results available in the '/figures' folder.

 ## Example image set